mzazon/awesome-cloud-projects/aws/ec2-hibernate-cost-optimization/ec2-hibernate-cost-optimization.md

    echo "✅ SNS topic created: ${TOPIC_ARN}"
    ```

    Monitoring infrastructure is now established to track instance utilization and trigger notifications when hibernation might be beneficial.
-This automated approach enables proactive cost optimization based on actual usage patterns.
+This automated approach enables proactive cost optimization based on actual usage patterns and supports operational excellence through automated monitoring.

 4. **Simulate Workload and Test Hibernation Process**:

    Testing hibernation functionality ensures the process works correctly in your environment and validates that application state is preserved.
-This verification step builds confidence in hibernation for production cost optimization scenarios.
+This verification step builds confidence in hibernation for production cost optimization scenarios and demonstrates the rapid resume capabilities compared to traditional instance launches.

    ```bash
    # Get instance public IP for testing